FIWARE-Ops/i4trust-demonstrator/README.md

 | Keyrock No Cheaper Shop | bob.standard@mymail.com | bob | Standard user of the No Cheaper shop system |

 Furthermore there are user policies created for the shop users in the Keyrock instances of the Happy Pets and No Cheaper shop.
-These policies provide the following access rights:
+Such policies represent the access rights which are delegated by the shop organisations to the shop users.
+These policies provide the following access rights on user level:
 | Keyrock instance | Username                   | Entity / Delivery order ID               | Permitted actions         |
 |------------------|----------------------------|------------------------------------------|---------------------------|
 | Happy Pets Shop  | max.prime@mymail.com       | urn:ngsi-ld:DELIVERYORDER:HAPPYPETS001   | GET(*), PATCH(pta,pda)    |